CQUniCares Academic Prizes

 Frequently Asked Questions

-Further information relating to the process in which CQUniCares Academic Prizes are awarded can be found in the CQUniCares Academic Prizes Policy and Procedure
+Further information relating to the process in which CQUniCares Academic Prizes are awarded can be found in the CQUniCares Academic Prizes Procedure.

 Typically, CQUniCares Academic Prize offers are made in June.
 As offers are made for study in the previous academic calendar year (Term 1, 2 and 3), you may be notified after you have graduated from CQUniversity.